 - Reduce unemployment claims due to lack of training

-It will be unlike any other workshop on substitute teaching you have ever attended.
+It will be unlike any other offering on substitute teaching you have ever attended.
 It will be a networking, brainstorming, idea-sharing type of “support group” for substitute administrators.

 Who should attend?
 Only those district professionals who want to take responsibility for their district’s situation and make a change for the better should attend.

-What makes a STEDI workshop unique and even unusual?
+What makes Fill-Rate Academy unique and even unusual?

 ONE, STEDI is the only national institute devoted to researching all aspects of substitute teaching and that knows where the problems lie and how to solve them.
 Our methods were developed at a university and are based on years of in-the-classroom research.

-SECOND, we will divide you into smaller groups, and we will not let you sit with your friends or people from your district.
-Plus, you will not stay in the same group all day.
-We will move you to other groups to absorb the best practices and solutions from other districts in your group and from around the country.
+SECOND, you will have exposure to other groups to absorb the best practices and solutions from other districts in your region and from around the country.

 FOURTH, you will receive follow-up activities throughout the year.
-We will continue to send you ideas—free of charge—to help you recruit, train, and retain.
+We will continue to discuss ideas to help you recruit, train, and retain.

 We realize you are probably facing these same problems: